-A vehicle for all purposes of suburban life, it came into its glory in the 50s, and flourished into the 60s and 70s, despite the growing fragmentation of the market.
+A vehicle well suited for all purposes of suburban life, it came into its glory in the 50s, and flourished into the 60s and 70s, despite the growing fragmentation of the market.
 But by the mid 80s, it met its inevitable demise, at the hands of the minivan and the SUV/CUV; what’s left are a few life-style sportwagons.
 With one or two notable import-brand exceptions, there hasn’t been a family and budget-friendly classic American station wagon in some time.
 Let the homage to another automotive dinosaur begin.

 The arrival and success of the all-steel post-war wagon was a pivotal event, as it marked a key turning point in the relationship of the automobile to its owners during that exceptional period: Americans wanted it all, or at least a lot more than what they had experienced during the difficult thirties and the war years.
 And the station wagon was going to deliver it all, the first multipurpose vehicle that could encompass their expanded horizons: a large family, a suburban house, hobbies, recreation, and even prestige.

 Quite a large bill to fill, but during a time when the full-size car was the only size the Big Three were building, the wagon was able to satisfy just about every need a family could want, except of course for a small, economical car.
 That’s where the great import boom of the fifties came in, as well as the domestic compacts, when they finally came along.

 Prior to WW2, the station wagon was quite a different vehicle than afterwards.
 They were essentially custom-bodied vehicles, built on a small scale either by outside suppliers or in special shops by the manufacturers.
 They were expensive, and used primarily for commercial purposes, as in the original meaning of the word: a wagon to meet passengers at the train station and take them to their hotel or lodge.